 The Journal of Compressed Creative Arts is looking for, as you might guess, "compressed creative arts."
 We accept fiction, creative nonfiction, poetry, mixed media, visual arts, and even kitchen sinks, if they are compressed in some way.
 Work is published weekly, without labels, and the labels here only exist to help us determine its best readers.

-We are now closed for compressed poetry, compressed prose fiction (including prose poetry), and compressed creative nonfiction.
-Submissions will open again on April 15, 2016.
+We are now open for compressed poetry, compressed prose fiction (including prose poetry), and compressed creative nonfiction.
+Submissions will close again on June 15, 2016.
 For this reading period, we will be looking to publish authors who have not previously been published in the journal.

 The reader for your submission is, during this round of spring submissions, the managing editor.